By Erik Marcus

 Spices are the foundation of Indian cooking.
 No other cuisine employs such a wide assortment of fragrant and colorful spices.

-In order to wrap their heads around the unfamiliar flavors of this novel cuisine, British colonialists came up with the idea of assembling a spice mix they called “curry powder” as an easy way to capture the most common spices of India.
-You can think of curry powder as the SparkNotes of Indian cooking—they give you the gist of the experience without having to invest any significant time.
-But eating a meal made with curry powder is like drinking flat soda—you’re in the right neighborhood but on the wrong side of the tracks.
+In order to wrap their heads around the unfamiliar flavors of this novel cuisine, British colonialists came up with the idea of assembling a spice mix they called “curry powder” to capture the most common spices of India.
+You can think of curry powder as the SparkNotes of Indian cooking—they give you the gist of a complicated book without actually having to read it.
+But eating a meal made with curry powder is to sacrifice authentic flavors for convenience.

 Every supermarket stocks ground curry powder.
-If you are new to Indian cooking, curry powder offers a convenient way to jump in and produce meals with deliver classic Indian flavors.
+If you are new to Indian cooking, curry powder offers a convenient way to jump in and produce meals offering India’s best-known flavors.
 You’ll save a lot of time over buying a bunch of spices separately and grinding them all up together.
 That said, serious chefs would cringe at the idea of purchasing curry powder.
-Not only does pre-ground curry powder quickly lose flavor, but by using this stuff you’ll forfeit your ability to adjust your dish’s seasonings to your taste.
-Instead of using packaged curry powder, Indian chefs blend a number of classic Indian spices in the proportions they judge suitable for a given meal.
+Not only does pre-ground curry powder suffer a loss of flavor, but by using this stuff you’ll forfeit your ability to adjust your dish’s seasonings to your taste.
+Instead of using packaged curry powder, Indian chefs mix together spices in the proportions they judge suitable for a given meal, then grind them on the spot.

 Of these spices, turmeric deserves a special mention.
 It’s bright yellow, and has a bitter and not enjoyable flavor on its own.
 But it somehow meshes perfectly with other Indian spices.
 Most westerners buy it in powdered form, but if you’re lucky, you’ll be able to find fresh turmeric roots at your grocery.
 They look like miniature orange ginger roots.
 Just like ginger, you can skin and mince fresh turmeric and then mix it in with your other seasonings.

 Other common curry spice ingredients are cinnamon, cloves, cardamom, chili powder, and minced or powdered ginger.
-Garlic and onions are also ubiquitous in Indian food, and go perfectly with the classic Indian spices we just reviewed.
+Garlic and onions are also ubiquitous in Indian food.

 Garam Masala

-Another popular pre-mixed Indian spice is called garam masala.
-Although garam means hot in Hindi, this does not denote the hot spiciness of chili peppers, but rather a bodily warming quality (under ayurvedic health theories, which we’ll briefly cover later on).
+Along with curry powder, another popular pre-mixed Indian spice is called garam masala.
+Although garam means hot in Hindi, this does not denote the hot spiciness of chili peppers, but rather a quality that warms the body (this relates to ayurvedic health theories, which I’ll briefly cover later on).
 The only spicy-hot component of garam masala is a tiny amount of black pepper.
-Most other garam masala spice ingredients are sweet rather than hot, and include, cinnamon, cardamom, bay leaf, star anise, and nutmeg.
+Most of its other ingredients are sweet rather than hot, and include, cinnamon, cardamom, bay leaf, star anise, and nutmeg.
 As with curry powder, every chef will choose a slightly different assortment of spices when preparing garam masala from scratch.

 For both curry powder and garam masala, the spices are toasted together in a dry skillet, and then ground up into powder.
-Ideally a new spice mix is ground freshly before each meal, which keeps the seasonings from losing flavor.
+Ideally, you’ll heat and grind your spices fresh for each meal.

 North and South Indian Food

 As we dig deeper into Indian cooking, it’s useful to distinguish between the foods cooked in North India and South India.
-These regions feature completely different dishes, but they do share similar flavors since all rely on curry spices.
+These regions feature completely different dishes, but they do share similar flavors since all rely on classic Indian spices.
+Broadly speaking, since Northern India has more cows, its cuisine relies more heavily on dairy products.
+But that does not make South Indian cooking dairy-free by any means, although it is comparatively unusual to find paneer (Indian cheese) in dishes native to the South.

-Finally, I want to warn you about one incredibly confusing restaurant practice.
-Thousands and thousands of Indian restaurants, especially those located in India, feature the words “Pure Veg” on their storefront signs.
-While “Pure Veg” certainly sounds vegan-friendly, it simply means they don’t serve meat.
+Vegetarian restaurants throughout India often use confusing term to classify their food.
+Thousands and thousands of Indian restaurants feature the words “Pure Veg” on their storefront signs.
+While “Pure Veg” certainly sounds vegan-friendly, it simply means they never cook meat.
 Many of these restaurants put dairy in practically everything.

 Indian Snacks & Appetizers (Chaat)